henrywu2019/BentoML/docs/source/concepts.rst

 Customizing Model Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BentoML has a standalone component :code:`YataiService` that handles model storage and deployment.
-BentoML uses a local :code:`YataiService` instance by default, which saves BentoService files to :code:`~/bentoml/repository/` directory and other metadata to :code:`~/bentoml/storage.db`.
+BentoML has a standalone component :code:`GammaService` that handles model storage and deployment.
+BentoML uses a local :code:`GammaService` instance by default, which saves BentoService files to :code:`~/bentoml/repository/` directory and other metadata to :code:`~/bentoml/storage.db`.

 Users can also customize this to make it work for team settings, making it possible for a team of data scientists to easily share, use and deploy models and prediction services created by each other.
-To do so, the user will need to setup a host server that runs :code:`YataiService`, from BentoML cli command `gamma-service-start`:
+To do so, the user will need to setup a host server that runs :code:`GammaService`, from BentoML cli command `gamma-service-start`:

 .. code-block:: bash

     > bentoml gamma-service-start --help
     Usage: bentoml gamma-service-start [OPTIONS]

-      Start BentoML YataiService for model management and deployment
+      Start BentoML GammaService for model management and deployment

     Options:
       --db-url TEXT         Database URL following RFC-1738, and usually can